lfvilella/GCP-local-dev/README.md

 - [Cloud Tasks](https://cloud.google.com/tasks)
 - [Cloud Scheduler](https://cloud.google.com/scheduler)

+## The project

+This is a very basic project where the `POST /item` creates an Item in the Datastore, then schedule backgroud Cloud Tasks to update Firestore and generate a CSV that is uploaded to Cloud Storage.

+The project structure consists in:

+- [main.py](backend/main.py) where the HTTP handlers for the endpoints are located
+- [services.py](backend/services.py) for the business rules
+- [gcp_utils](backend/gcp_utils/) a package with helper methods related to Google Cloud Patform products

 ## Running the project locally

 At the first time running the project run the command: